-There are many car accident scenarios in which it seems clear that one driver was at fault.
+Driver fault is clear in many common car accident scenarios.
 T-bone, rear-end, and lane-changing accidents often seem relatively straightforward.
-To be successful in pursuing a personal injury claim, you must be able to prove that the other driver was at fault.
+For a successful personal injury claim, you must be able to prove that the other driver was at fault.

-- The preponderance of evidence: many people in Pennsylvania are aware of the phrase “beyond a reasonable doubt.”
+- The preponderance of evidence: Most people are aware of the phrase “beyond a reasonable doubt.”
 In criminal cases, you must prove beyond a reasonable doubt that a crime occurred to obtain a conviction.
 In civil cases, such as car accident claims, the burden of proof is lighter and is known as a preponderance of evidence.
-To be successful, you must show that it is more likely than not that the other driver was at fault.
+To be successful, you must show that the other driver was most likely at fault.

-- Police report: if police reported to the scene of the accident, there is likely a report.
-When the report supports our argument that the other driver was at fault in your crash, we can use it to support your case.
+- The content of the police report: When the report supports our argument that the other driver was at fault in your crash, we can use it to support your case.

-- Citations: in some accident situations, one driver is issued a citation for failing to follow traffic laws.
+- Citations issued: In some accident situations, one driver is issued a citation for failing to follow traffic laws.
 If the driver who hit you was cited for running a red light, failing to signal, or committing another infraction, it could help bolster your case.

-- Witness testimony: witness testimony can be useful in car accident claims.
-Bystanders who saw the accident happen and their statements may help support your case.
-Our car accident lawyer in Pittsburgh, PA, knows where to look for possible witnesses and how to tell whether their testimony may be reliable enough for your claim.
+- Witness testimony: Bystanders who saw the accident happen may issue statements that help support your case.
+Our team knows how to find possible witnesses and determine whether their testimony may be reliable enough for your claim.

 What Damages Can I Collect in a Personal Injury Case?